jovanliuc/java-families-docs/java/jmm.md

 > The JMM specifies the conditions under
 > which changes made by one thread become visible to other threads.
 >
-> the JMM also defines a set of actions
+> The JMM also defines a set of actions
 > that create synchronization barriers,
 > which guarantee that all threads see
 > the same values in the memory at certain points in time.